Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 - `on-boot`

   If set to `true`, the application launches on boot time, and after installing or updating the package.
-The application does not start if this attribute is removed after updating the package.
+The application does not start, if this attribute is removed after updating the package.

   >[!NOTE]
   > This attribute is not supported on Tizen wearable devices.
 Since Tizen 2.4, this attribute is not supported on all Tizen devices.
 Because of this, the `on-boot` attribute used in a lower API version package than 2.4 is ignored on devices with the Tizen platform version 2.4 and higher.